nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api.md

 {{! excerpt}}

-Nuxeo REST API is available on Nuxeo Platform server an all endpoints follows the URL:&nbsp;`http://servername:8080/nuxeo/api/v1/*`. <span>We made available an</span> [API playground](http://nuxeo.github.io/api-playground/) <span>to help you understand the endpoints and have a try:</span>
+Nuxeo REST API is available on Nuxeo Platform server an all endpoints follows the URL:&nbsp;`http://servername:8080/nuxeo/api/v1/*`.
+We made available an [API playground](http://nuxeo.github.io/api-playground/) to help you understand the endpoints and have a try:

 ![]({{file name='Screen Shot 2014-07-03 at 01.22.40.png'}} ?w=500,h=257,border=true)